How the Walser came from the Valais Alps to the Kleinwalsertal

 Walserhaus

-This is what a Walserhaus looks like
+This is what a Walser house looks like

-Walser mountain farmers
+The Walser mountain farmers

 The barons of Rettenberg allowed some Walser families to use the slopes of the valley as alpine pastures.
 They cleared the mountain slopes and settled in the hunting area of the nobles in the Breitach Valley.
 They had to do mercenary services in case of war and pay a rent.
 The land was assured to them and they could pass it on to the family.